MichaelOreillyMor/BaseProject/README.md

 - A UnitState has an IUnitCosmetic and IStatsState (2.6).
 - A PlayerRPG has N IUnitStates and can have an IAIController.
 - A Board has N ICells (2.5).
-- A GameRPGController has an IBoard and two IPlayerRPG.
+- A GameRPGController has an IBoard and two IPlayerRPG (2.4).
 - A GameSessionManager has a ITurnBasedGameController.
 - A PlayerTurnStates interacts with the GameSessionManager.
 - GameSessionManager decides the state of the game, which can be validated locally or in a server.